Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Example 2 low latency dash with an open source encoder and packager and a combination of interface 1 and 2 ##{##Example_2}

-      A second example can be seen in Diagram 10.
+      A second example can be seen in Figure 10.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
 In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open source encoder/packager running on a server.
 Alternatively, a file resource may be used.
 In this workflow the open source encoder functions as the ingest source.
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).
       In this case the ingest source implements interface 2 DASH ingest.
 But as in this case the DASH